StellarBlu/Voyager-Log-Extractor/README.md

 Voyager generates large log files, often more than 100 MBytes per night.
 These logs contain a treasure trove of information, but the details are not paricularly easy to access.
 The Voyager Log Extractor filters these logs to produce a more human readable record of the night's astro imaging activities.
 The log extract can typically consist of just 0.1% of the number of lines, and 0.05% of the file size of the original Voyager log.

 ExtractLog.bat uses GNUWin32 utilities grep.exe and sed.exe to filter and condense records for the Voyager log.
 GNUWin32 can be downloaded from http://gnuwin32.sourceforge.net/.
-Ensure the GNUWin32 directory is on your path.
+Once downloaded and extracted, ensure the GNUWin32 directory is on your path.
 If disk space is limited, the following subset of the GNUWin32 Utilities are sufficient to run ExtractLog.bat: grep.exe, libiconv2.dll, libintl3.dll, pcre3.dll, regex2.dll and sed.exe.

 Place ExtractLog.bat in your Documents\Voyager\ or Documents\Voyager\Log\ directory.